Cello: Popular music, jazz, world music and neoclassical

 In Indian classical music, Saskia Rao-de Haas is a well-established soloist as well as playing duets with her sitarist husband, Pt.
 Shubhendra Rao.
 Other cellists performing Indian classical music are Nancy Lesh (Dhrupad) and Anup Biswas.
 Both Rao and Lesh play the cello sitting cross-legged on the floor.

 The cello can also be used in bluegrass and folk music, with notable players including Ben Sollee of the Sparrow Quartet and the "Cajun cellist" Sean Grissom, as well as Vyvienne Long, who, in addition to her own projects, has played for those of Damien Rice.
 Cellists such as Natalie Haas, Abby Newton, and Liz Davis Maxfield have contributed significantly to the use of cello playing in Celtic folk music, often with the cello featured as a primary melodic instrument and employing the skills and techniques of traditional fiddle playing.
 Lindsay Mac is becoming well known for playing the cello like a guitar, with her cover of The Beatles' "Blackbird".

 Canadian electronic music producer Aaron Funk (Venetian Snares), in the piece Szamár Madár (on his 2005 album Rossz Csillag Alatt Született), extensively samples Edward Elgar's Cello Concerto in E minor, Op.
 85.

+The cello was actively used in the Wednesday television series (2022-...) both for classic and modern compositions, as the heroine's personal music instrument and leading or ensemble instrument in some of the soundtrack songs.